This article was first written in March 2019, but we gave it a spring clean in September 2020

 - Tweets with video attract 10x more engagement than without, and LinkedIn posts with video get shared 20x more (Source: Twitter and Buffer)

 I suspect that if you’re reading this, you already knew this stuff.
 But maybe you don’t know where to start.
 Maybe you’ve had a few quotes from video production companies and they’ve been prohibitively expensive.
-Maybe you’ve tried creating video yourself and you felt out of your depth.
+Maybe you’ve tried creating social media video yourself and you felt out of your depth.
 If any of those statements is true, keep reading because this guide will really help you out.

 Three myths about video content